SEAT 133

-The SEAT 133 is a small rear-engined car designed and sold by SEAT in Spain from 1974 until 1979.
-The car used the chassis and engine of the by then defunct Fiat/SEAT 850 and featured a new body in the style of the contemporary, somewhat smaller and only indirectly related Fiat 126.
+The SEAT 133 is a small rear-engined car designed and sold by SEAT in Spain from 1974 until 1979, and until 1982 to export markets.
+The car used the chassis and engine of the by then defunct Fiat/SEAT 850 and featured a new body in the style of the smaller Fiat 126.

 History

 The car was first exhibited at the Barcelona Motor Show in May 1974.
 It was developed by SEAT, with which Italian company Fiat had signed an agreement of collaboration in the 1950s.

 The 133's design premise was that it had to be a cheap car both to develop and build.
 Thus, the final product inherited most of its components from the SEAT 850 (or very closely related Fiat 850).

 The 133 effectively replaced the SEAT 850 and the SEAT 600 both of which had been produced in considerable numbers with around 800,000 of the more venerable 600 built – almost exclusively for the domestic market - by 1974.

 Initially the 133 was only sold in Spain and did not enjoy great success, since it suffered from frequent overheating problems.
 It was intended to replace the old 600 and 850 models, and was also meant to provide a means for SEAT to open new markets and make up for the loss of sales in Spain that would come with the disappearance of the restrictions in car imports during the 1970s.
 Export rates were higher than for the 133's predecessors (as well as the remainder of the SEAT range), reaching 36.7 percent in 1976.
 Up to 200,000 SEAT 133s had been produced by 1979 in Spain.

 Noteworthy at that time was the engine's compression ratio of only 8:1, which permitted the car to run on 85 octane petrol/gasoline.
 This was still appropriate in Spain, but elsewhere in western Europe even "regular" fuel grades by now generally guaranteed a higher minimum octane rating.

 As with the 850, it was a rear-wheel drive, rear-engined car – a layout that was being supplanted by front-engined, front-wheel drive hatchbacks like the Renault 5 and Fiat's own Fiat 127 at the time.

 Reflecting the rear engine lay-out, there was just a small well for parcels behind the back seats, with more room for luggage at the front boot.